BroadcomMFD/debugger-for-mainframe/README.md

 ### Set up Secure Connection to InterTest Server

 #### Prerequisites
-- InterTest server running and set up for secured communication.
+- InterTest server running and configured to support secure communication.
 - Security certificate for the InterTest server.

 **Follow these steps**

-1. Extract the Server Certificate to your PC
+1. Download the Server Certificate to your PC

 2. Import certificate with entry name HOSTNAME to the trust store, for example:

-    *jdk0.0.0_000\abc\Lib\security* named cacerts of the JRE under which Idas is running.
+    *jdk0.0.0_000\abc\Lib\security* named cacerts of the JRE under which the Debugger for Mainframe DA client is running.

 3. Proceed using Command Line, or a UI Tool: